-However, as with all major tourist attractions through the world, it is a hotspot for low-level crime.
+However, as with all major tourist attractions through the world, the Eiffel Tower is a hotspot for low-level crime.
 This should not in any way deter you from visiting.
-I never felt even remotely unsafe.
+I never felt even remotely unsafe in any real way.
 The French Police are EVERYWHERE.
-But, just be smart.

-Lunch on the Left Bank
+Lunch on Paris's Left Bank

-Never doing anything halfway, Napoleon's final resting place does not disappoint.
-Originally a home and hospital for the veterans of France's many 17th-century wars, it's now home to Napoleon's tomb and a massive imperial war museum.
+Never doing anything halfway, Napoleon's final resting place itself certainly does not disappoint.
+Originally a rest home and hospital for the veterans of France's many 17th-century wars, it's now home to Napoleon's tomb and a massive imperial war museum.

-The Imperial War Museum
+Les Invalides: The Imperial War Museum

-When you've finished viewing Napoleon's Tomb, continue into the impressive Imperial War Museum.
-Stay until your Husband has gotten his fill (even this history buff couldn't make it through the whole place).
-There is a lovely gift shop full of Napoleon-themed merchandise.
-Imperial tea towels, galore (I am the proud owner of two).
+When you've finished viewing the church itself and Napoleon's Tomb, continue into the impressive Imperial War Museum.
+Stay until your Husband has gotten his fill.
+Even this history buff couldn't make it through the whole place.
+It's shockingly huge.
+It does boast truly incredible displays of armor and other military regalia.

 Visiting the Rodin Museum

-It houses not only the sculptor's work, but also his personally art collection, acquired during his lifetime while he lived in the stunning mansion.
+It houses not only the Rodin's work, but also his personal art collection, acquired during his lifetime while he lived in the stunning mansion.

 After finishing the interior, take a turn around the grounds - more beautiful sculpture await!
 And the building itself is stunningly situated in perfectly manicured grounds.

-Shopping on Paris's Left Bank
+Where to shop on Paris's Left Bank

 And, if are looking to buy, the sales people do a wonderful job making the shopping experience feel personalized and comfortable.
 I taught a lovely young Frenchman the word for "stirrup" as we looked at scares (amazing hand gestures had been involved up 'til that point!).
-A bit closer toward the River are a number of other nice boutiques, including a COS branch (one of my personal favorites).
+A bit closer toward the Seine are a number of other nice boutiques, including a COS branch (one of my personal favorites).